Stepchildren Contesting Wills in NSW: Family Provision Claims in Blended Families

 Filing Deadlines

-Imagine a scenario where a stepparent passes away in January.
-The stepchild, who believes they were inadequately provided for, has until the following January to initiate legal proceedings.
+For instance, if a stepparent passes away in January, a stepchild who believes they were inadequately provided for has until the following January to initiate legal proceedings.
+Failing to meet this deadline can significantly hinder your ability to contest the will.

 Steps in the Legal Process